Feature

 If you’ve just gotten home after butting heads with someone at work or spending two hours in traffic, the slightest provocation could well send you flying off the handle.
 Lashing out is one of the body’s ways of releasing pent-up stress.
 Your loved ones can end up taking the brunt of these outbursts, even if they have nothing to do with why you’re feeling stressed.

-Come up with a Plan B
+Come up with a plan B

-Of course, you won’t always need to resort to a Plan B to feel better.
 “Simply thinking about possible solutions lets your brain know that the situation isn’t threatening after all,” explains Lupien.
 “The body therefore has a less acute reaction to the stress.”

 For instance, the first time Fanie’s eldest son went to the dentist, he threw a tantrum and refused to open his mouth.
 When it came time to take his brother, FélixAntoine, for his first checkup, Fanie was stressing out.
 She decided to prepare him for what to expect: “I told him, ‘You’ll get to sit in a big chair, the hygienist will use a noisy instrument to clean your teeth, you’ll get to choose what flavour toothpaste they use, etc.’ I also let him bring his favourite stuffed animal.
 Doing all of this beforehand helped me feel more in control and less stressed.”